 At Codica, we recommend creating an MVP in order to quickly collect feedback, check the technical implementation of the idea, and demonstrate it to investors or clients.
 For example, we developed an MVP for accommodation search for expats.
 The project idea was to facilitate the relocation process to Australia for people who found employment.

-Example of Codica's completed case study
+Example of ready Codica's MVP product

 As a result, our client successfully tested the cloud product in practice and presented it to investors.
 Consequently, this healthy approach proved to be beneficial as our client successfully raised funds for further development and continued to actively scale the platform.